 Prague is different (and more expensive), but the essence of what makes it wonderful is still there.
 When I came to Prague in 2006, I fell in love with a city steeped in history, beautiful medieval architecture, cobblestone streets, cafes, beautiful women, lots of travelers, and cheap beer.
 Prague seemed to have it all.

 And it still does.

-What made Prague special as a city was still there and that made me happy.
-There was Letenské sady park, where I stared out across the city from a look-out as couples posed for photos and an art student drew the skyline.
-There was the slow meander through Královská zahrada, where the noise of the city fell to the side as the spires of the St. Vitus Cathedral rose above the trees and all that could be heard were the whispers of travelers talking about the park’s beauty.
+What made Prague special as a city was still there, and that made me happy.
+There was Letenské sady park, where I stared out across the city from a lookout as couples posed for photos and an art student drew the skyline.
+There was the slow meander through Královská zahrada, where the noise of the city fell away as the spires of St. Vitus Cathedral rose above the trees, and all that could be heard were the whispers of travelers talking about the park’s beauty.

 I’ve written about chasing travel ghosts before.
 It’s a thought that haunts me throughout my travels.
 Will a destination be as good as I remember it?
 Will each subsequent visit tire me out or renew my love?
 Sometimes, like in Paris, returning renews my love.
 Other times, like in Ko Phangan, it makes me realize that it’s time to move on.

-But returning to Prague, my love was rekindled and that is something special.
-Each visit anywhere is unique in its own right and it’s only natural to compare them, but when the essence remains the same, when that original spark is still there, you know your connection to a place is deeper than just one good time.
+But returning to Prague, my love was rekindled, and that’s something special.
+Each visit anywhere is unique in its own right, and it’s only natural to compare them.
+But when the essence remains the same, when that original spark is still there, you know your connection to a place is deeper than just one good time.

 And that’s a great feeling.
 I can’t wait to come back in August and share this wonderful city with my tour group.